KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # How SSD works?
 SSD has been designed for object detection in real-time.
-In SSD, we only need to take one single shot to detect multiple objects within the image, while regional proposal network (RPN) based approaches such as Faster R-CNN needs two shots, one for generating region proposals, one for detecting the object of each proposal.
-Thus, SSD is much faster compared with two-shot RPN-based approaches.
-The following table compare SSD, Faster RCNN and YOLO.
+In SSD, we only need to take one single shot to detect multiple objects within the image, while regional proposal network (RPN) based approaches such as Faster R-CNN needs two steps, fisrt step for generating region proposals, and the second step for detecting the object of each proposal.
+Thus, SSD is much faster than two steps RPN-based approaches.
+The following table compares SSD, Faster RCNN and YOLO.

 | Object Detection Method | VOC2007 test mAP |  Speed (FPS) | Number of Prior Boxes | Input Resolution |
 | :---: |   :---:     | :---: | :---: | :---: |